knickels/Player-Stage-Manual/WORLDFILES.md

 `pose [x y yaw]` parameter works in the same was as `spose [x y yaw]` does.
-The only differences are that the coordinates use the centre of the simulation as a reference point and `pose` lets us specify the initial position and heading of the entire `bob1\ model, not just one sensor within that model.
+The only differences are that the coordinates use the centre of the simulation as a reference point and `pose` lets us specify the initial position and heading of the entire `bob1` model, not just one sensor within that model.

 Finally we specify what colour `bob1` should be, by default this is red.
 The `pose` and `color` parameters could have been specified in our bigbob model but by leaving them out it allows us to vary the colour and position of the robots for each different robot of type `bigbob`, so we could declare multiple robots which are the same size, shape and have the same sensors, but are rendered by Player/Stage in different colours and are initialised at different points in the map.

-When we run the new bigbob6.world with Player/Stage we see our Bigbob robot is occupying the world, as shown in Figure [fig_BuildingAWorld_BuildingRobot_RobotSensors_FinalRobot].
+When we run the new bigbob6.world with Player/Stage we see our Bigbob robot is occupying the world, as shown in Figure 12.

 <!--- Figure --->
 | |